Inside the department

 We encourage new writing, stimulate debate about all forms of literature, and to create links between the different parts of the college where creative writing takes place.

-The Goldsmiths Writers’ Centre, under the directorship of Professor Blake Morrison, has been established to encourage new writing, to stimulate debate about all forms of literature, and to create links between the different parts of the college where creative writing takes place – the Departments of Art, English & Comparative Literature, Media & Communications and Theatre and Performance.
+The Goldsmiths Writers’ Centre, under the directorship of Erica Wagner, has been established to encourage new writing, to stimulate debate about all forms of literature, and to create links between the different parts of the college where creative writing takes place – the Departments of Art, English & Creative Writing, Media & Communications and Theatre and Performance.